 Plant it with: Japanese painted fern or 'Jack Frost' brunnera for a delightful silver-on-silver play.

-This hard-working perennial takes the prize for being the longest bloomer in the shade garden.
+This hard-working perennial plant that grows in shade takes the prize for being the longest bloomer in the sheltered garden.
 Enjoy its clusters of yellow flowers from late spring all the way to frost.
-It's not just the flowers that are beautiful; the gray-green leaves are attractive as well.
+It's not just the flowers that are beautiful; the gray-green leaves of these shade plants are attractive as well.
 The plant grows about 12 inches tall and is hardy in Zones 5-8.

 Test Garden Tip: This plant can be a prolific self-seeder.